New England Counseling and Consulting

 She also specializes in supporting LGBTQ+ teens as they explore their identities in a safe, non-judgmental space.
 Whether you’re struggling to cope with school stress, mental health issues, or navigating relationships, Destiny is here to listen, support, and help you work through it all.
 She knows that everyone's story is different, and she’s dedicated to helping you find the tools to feel ready to take on whatever life throws your way.

-What if I don't like my therapist?
+What if they don't like their therapist?

 What is therapy like?

-How long will I need therapy?
+How long will they need therapy?

 Therapy is different for everyone.
 Some people need just a few sessions to work through a specific issue, while others may benefit from longer-term support.
-You and your therapist will figure out what works best for you as you go.
+You, your teen, and the therapist can discuss this and your therapist will work with you to figure out what works best for everyone.